 Roasted red potatoes

-These are a great option if you’re looking for something hearty and filling.
+These are great options if you’re looking for something hearty and filling.
 They also have a nice flavor that pairs well with the corned beef hash.

 Red potatoes are roasted in the oven with olive oil, salt, and pepper.
 I like to add some fresh herbs such as rosemary or thyme for an extra flavor boost.